Robson04/dialog-pages/README.md

   - **listitem** - return the index of the row clicked depending on the page.
   - **btn_next_index** - return the index of the next button that changes page.
   - **btn_previous_index** - return the index of the previous button that changes page.

+The last two arguments of this public are only useful when you indicate that the selecyed dialog is dynamic.
+With two arguments, you are able to check if one of the page change buttons has been clicked.